Amrita Pritam: Background

-Amrita Pritam was born as Amrit Kaur in 1919 in Gujranwala, Punjab, in British India, the only child of Raj Bibi, who was a school teacher, and Kartar Singh Hitkari, who was a poet, a scholar of the Braj Bhasha language, and the editor of a literary journal.
+Amrita Pritam was born as Amrit Kaur in 1919 in Gujranwala, Punjab, in British India into a Sikh family.
+She was the only child of Raj Bibi, a school teacher, and Kartar Singh Hitkari, a poet and a scholar of the Braj Bhasha language, and the editor of a literary journal.
 Besides this, he was a pracharak – a preacher of the Sikh faith.
 Amrita's mother died when she was eleven.
 Soon after, she and her father moved to Lahore, where she lived till her migration to India in 1947.
 Confronting adult responsibilities and besieged by loneliness following her mother's death, she began to write at an early age.
-Her first anthology of poems, Amrit Lehran ("Immortal Waves") was published in 1936, at age sixteen, the year she married Pritam Singh, an editor to whom she was engaged in early childhood, and changed her name from Amrit Kaur to Amrita Pritam.
+Her first anthology of poems, Amrit Lehran ("Immortal Waves") was published in 1936, at age sixteen, the year she married Pritam Singh, an editor to whom she was engaged in early childhood and changed her name from Amrit Kaur to Amrita Pritam.
 Half a dozen collections of poems followed between 1936 and 1943.

-Though she began her journey as a romantic poet, soon she shifted gears, and became part of the Progressive Writers' Movement and its effect was seen in her collection, Lok Peed ("People's Anguish", 1944), which openly criticised the war-torn economy, after the Bengal famine of 1943.
-She was also involved in social work to a certain extent and participated in such activities wholeheartedly, after Independence when social activist Guru Radha Kishan took the initiative to bring the first Janta Library in Delhi, which was inaugurated by Balraj Sahni and Aruna Asaf Ali and contributed to the occasion accordingly.
+Though she began her journey as a romantic poet, she soon shifted gears, and became part of the Progressive Writers' Movement.
+The effect was seen in her collection, Lok Peed ("People's Anguish", 1944), which openly criticised the war-torn economy after the Bengal famine of 1943.
+She was also involved in social work to a certain extent, and participated in such activities wholeheartedly after Independence, when social activist Guru Radha Kishan took the initiative to bring the first Janta Library in Delhi.
+This was inaugurated by Balraj Sahni and Aruna Asaf Ali, and she contributed to the occasion.
 This study centre cum library is still running at Clock Tower, Delhi.
 She also worked at a radio station in Lahore for a while, before the partition of India.

 M. S. Sathyu, the director of the partition movie Garam Hava (1973), paid a theatrical tribute to her through his performance 'Ek Thee Amrita'.